CodeYourFuture/curriculum/common-docs/content/common-theme/shortcodes/multiple-choice.md

 This is a simple "check understanding" block that allows you to create a multiple choice question with options and feedback.
 Short assessments like this are a pedagogically sound strategy to boost retention and understanding.

+If you need to use `|` characters in your answers/feedback, you can specify the `delimiter` key to use a different delimiter between them.

 ### Invoke

 ```go